-Individual Retirement Accounts. -- Internal Revenue Code, Sections 219 and 408,

-Mississippi Code of 1972 (supp.), Section 27-7-16.
+Individual Retirement Accounts - IRC, § 219 and 408, Mississippi Code of 1972 (Supp.), § 27-7-16.

 An individual is allowed to deduct from gross income the amount paid to an individual retirement account if the individual is not covered by an employer's plan or a self-employed plan.
-This definition is limited to the smaller of \$3,000 or 100% annual compensation or earned income.
-For married filers, a separate deduction, up to \$3,000, is allowed for each spouse provided either spouse has sufficient annual compensation or earned income.
+This definition is limited to the smaller of \$5,000 or 100% annual compensation or earned income.
+For married filers, a separate deduction, up to \$5,000, is allowed for each spouse provided either spouse has sufficient annual compensation or earned income.

 Deductions for IRA contributions are reduced or phased out if an individual is covered by an employer-maintained plan.
-The phase-out is increased annually through tax year 2007.
 The IRA deduction is reduced or eliminated when adjusted gross income exceeds certain specified amounts as follows:

-(1) \$40,000 for a single individual or head of household;

-- (2) \$60,000 for a married couple filing a joint return; or - (3) Zero for a married individual filing separately. - (4) Non-active participant with active participant spouse, phase-out begins at \$150,000.
+- 1) \$56,000 for a single individual or head of household; - 2) \$90,000 for a married couple filing a joint return; or - 3) Zero for a married individual filing separately. - 4) Non-active participant with active participant spouse, phase-out begins at \$169,000.

 If adjusted gross income exceeds one of the specified amounts, the maximum IRA deduction is phased out over the next \$10,000 of adjusted income.
-Thus, no IRA deduction is allowed to a single person with adjusted gross income of \$50,000 or more, a married couple filing a joint return with \$70,000 or more, or a married individual filing separately with \$10,000 or more.
+Thus, no IRA deduction is allowed to a single person with adjusted gross income of \$66,000 or more, a married couple filing a joint return with \$110,000 or more, or a married individual filing separately with \$10,000 or more.
 The reduction in the maximum IRA deduction is determined by (1) multiplying the maximum IRA deduction by the excess of adjusted gross income over the specified amount and (2) dividing the result by \$10,000.

-Individuals who turn age 50 before the close of the tax year may increase the maximum permitted annual contribution by \$500 for 2002-2005 and \$1,000 for 2006 and later.
+Individuals who turn age 50 before the close of the tax year may increase the maximum permitted annual contribution by \$1,000.